 The team didn’t even run complex market research to test those aspects.
 Initially, team members just needed some feedback from family and friends.
 Afterward, they took that MVP to record labels and convinced them to put music on the platform.

-Also, let’s not forget that the digital era has given us new, measurable forms of word of mouth:
+WOMM may sound like some old-fashioned theory, but note that digital era has given us new, measurable forms of word of mouth:

 - Conversations and shares on social media

-- User reviews on sites like G2, Capterra, etc
+- User reviews on sites like G2 or, Capterra, etc

 - User-generated content about brands and their products (e.g., photos on Instagram with a branded hashtag)

-Word of mouth is a powerful marketing channel that may be elusive.
+Word of mouth is a powerful marketing channel that may feel elusive .
 Yet it’s not entirely out of control.
 Because while marketers can’t control what people say about their brands, they can inspire brand-related conversations and even recommendations.

-It boils down to delighting users with the product and spreading positive experiences.
+It boils down to delighting users with the product and generating positive experiences.

 Fortunately, we can speak from our own experience here.
-Ahrefs is an eight-figure ARR company, and word of mouth is one of our top three customer acquisition channels.
+Ahrefs is a nine-figure ARR company, and word of mouth is one of our top three customer acquisition channels.

 That’s why we never stop improving Ahrefs.
 People see that and appreciate our effort enough to recommend our tools to others: